 Last year, over 1 million people accessed the charity's support and their helpline received 40,000 calls.
 1,500 volunteers visited or called vulnerable older people and the charity distributed 2.7 million guides and resources.
 Independent Age is aiming to help 2 million older people by 2020.

 For almost 70 years, the vision of the National Youth Orchestra of Great Britain (“NYO”) has been to be the most inspirational orchestra for young people in the UK.

-Last year, NYO’s Inspire programme provided an exceptional opportunity to 215 state-educated musicians who lack opportunities to advance their playing.
+Last year, NYO’s Inspire programme provided an exceptional opportunity to 610 state-educated musicians who lack opportunities to advance their playing.
 At the heart of the programme is the power of peer inspiration and learning.
 Through in-depth workshops, rehearsals and public performances, these events offer state-educated musicians the opportunity to develop their ensemble playing skills, meet enthusiastic musicians from across the country and work closely with NYO musicians and tutors in a friendly and creative environment.

 The Passage, which is based very near to our London office, has a high impact on the local community.

 The Passage’s Employment, Training and Welfare Rights (“ETWR”) team, which provides homeless and insecurely housed people with support to find a way back into employment and explore training and educational options.

 people found jobs